Automatic public toilets

 Though it is rarely needed, there is an emergency button linked directly to the facility operator.

 Many more public toilets in the local area aren’t managed by the City of Sydney and can usually be found at:

 - train stations

-Download a PDF map of public toilets in the local area below.
-You can also download more information about accessible toilets in the city centre below.
+Download below a map of public toilets in the local area.
+You can also download more information about accessible toilets in the city centre.

 The City recently exhibited its draft public toilet strategy, available for download below.
 The strategy recommends, subject to funding availability and budget approval:

 - building new toilets in identified village centres

 - providing accessible public toilets at Town Hall House